Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/README.md

 To be able to run any code that moves the servos, you need to have the Dynamixel SDK installed on the system you want to run it on.

-Here are some links to the official Dynamixel website that show you how to download and install the Dynamixel SDK on linux:
+Here are some links to the official Dynamixel website that show you how to download and install the Dynamixel SDK on Linux:

 [Downloading the Dynamixel SDK](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/download/)